Nintendo Switch sets new August hardware sales record in the U.S.

 But this is also good news for Microsoft and Sony.

-“Year-to-date spending on hardware increased 23 percent when compared to a year ago, to $2 billion,” said Piscatella.
+“Year-to-date spending on hardware increased 23% when compared to a year ago, to $2 billion,” Piscatella said.

 Consumers are still hungry to buy hardware even as the economy continues to suffer during the pandemic in the U.S. While you and I may struggle to buy new consoles, a large group of Americans have plenty of cash and few options for spending it.
 This should ensure that the Xbox Series X and PlayStation 5 will perform well this holiday.